YVR - DUB

 • Which airline alliances offer flights from Vancouver to Dublin?

-• Which is the best airline for flights from Vancouver to Dublin, Air Canada or British Airways?
+• Which is the best airline for flights from Vancouver to Dublin, Air Canada or Icelandair?

 • How does KAYAK find such low prices on flights from Vancouver to Dublin?